 In laying out the sequence of topics for the course, there should be an ordered, thematic approach.
-First, identify the main themes of the course and then arrange them in their most logical order (Fern, 2008).
+First, identify the main themes of the course (four to seven) and then arrange them in their most logical order (Fern, 2008).
 Many course schedules are dictated by the order of topics in the textbook.
-For example, in the covered first intermediate accounting, the chapters are arranged as follows: Financial accounting environment, accounting cycle, income statement, balance sheet, statement of cash flows, earnings management, cash and accounts receivable, revenue recognition, inventory and intangibles (Kieso, Weygandt, & Warfield, 2012).
+For example, in the covered cost accounting course the chapters that are arranged as follows: the accountant's role in the organization, cost-volume, profit analysis, product costing methods, tools for planning and control, flexible budgets, variances, and management control, cost information for decisions, decision making and relevant information, pricing decisions and cost-management.
+Putting these topics into broader themes and ignoring the chapter sequence, one might identify these topics: cost accounting fundamentals, tools for planning and control, decision making and relevant information, and pricing decisions and cost management (Horngren, Datar, Foster, Rajan, & Ittner, 2009).